-*- coding: utf-8 -*-

 Callbacks can be used to form arbitrary series of information exchanges, e.g. it is possible to run a command, have its stdout published to a REST endpoint, an AMQP queue and a topic.
 In turn, all subscribers of messages from that topic will receive their own notifications.
 Other types of endpoints can be used freely.

 Callbacks can be specified for both foreground and background commands.
 If it is the former, the callback runs before the service executing the command receives the command's result.
 If it is the latter, the invoking service receives a basic results object that specifies the invocation's correlation ID and other metadata.
-The command then runs in background and the callback is invoked when the command exists.
+The command then runs in background and the callback is invoked when the command completes.

 With commands that run in background, it is possible that the callback will run before the service that runs the command receives the results object - this is possible because the service and callback run independently, as separate tasks, and, if the command exits very quickly, its callback will execute first.